latent-to/developer-docs/docs/keys/proxies/index.md

 # Proxies

-This document introduces the proxy pattern used in Bittensor and explains how it enables secure delegation of account permissions for specific classes of calls.
+This page introduces the proxy pattern used in Bittensor and explains how it enables secure delegation of account permissions for specific classes of calls.

 ---